How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 The NetFlow Traffic Analyzer by SolarWinds is a network monitoring utility featuring a wide range of monitoring functions and a scalable number of nodes in the network.
 The utility offers interactive and visualized data displays with color-coded and searchable visual data, making it intuitive and user-friendly.

-In addition to network monitoring, NTA allows users to monitor bandwidth and get alerts when traffic issues arise or a device is malfunctioning.
+In addition to network monitoring, NTA allows users to monitor bandwidth and receive alerts when traffic issues arise or a device malfunctions.
 One of its key features is monitoring port 0 for unusual traffic, preventing attacks, and securing the network.

-The app comes with a fully functional 30-day free trial period, after which the users can choose between two license types - Subscription, starting from €875, or Perpetual, starting from €1585.
+The app comes with a fully functional 30-day free trial period, after which users can choose between two license types: Subscription, starting from €875, or Perpetual, starting from €1585.

 SolarWinds' NetFlow analyzer example.